We use cookies to make sure you get the best experience.

 You can know about the average call time by calculating the total minutes with the number of calls.
 For example, if agents spend 100 hours on call and the total number of calls is 500, the average time per call is 12 minutes.

-Calculate the average call time at the end of every month and discuss the results with the call agents if they are not satisfactory.
+Calculate the average call time at the end of every month and discuss the results with the call agents if they are unsatisfactory.

 Recordings of contact center calls are invaluable for service enhancement.
 Assign someone within the healthcare organization to listen to these recordings and evaluate staff professionalism.
 Larger companies often incorporate this evaluation into monthly or annual reports.